sksoumik/programming_notes/README.md

 **JPEG** uses lossy compression algorithm and image may lost some of its data whereas **PNG** uses lossless compression algorithm and no image data loss is present in **PNG** format.

+# What is the difference between Image Processing and Computer Vision

+In image processing, an image is "processed", that is, transformations are applied to an input image and an output image is returned.
+The transformations can e.g. be "smoothing", "sharpening", "contrasting" and "stretching".
+The transformation used depends on the context and issue to be solved.

+In computer vision, an image or a video is taken as input, and the goal is to understand (including being able to infer something about it) the image and its contents.
+Computer vision uses image processing algorithms to solve some of its tasks.

+The main difference between these two approaches are the **goals** (not the methods used).
+For example, if the goal is to enhance an image for later use, then this may be called image processing.
+If the goal is to emulate human vision, like object recognition, defect detection or automatic driving, then it may be called computer vision.

+So basically, Image processing is related to enhancing the image and play with the features like colors.
+While computer vision is related to "Image Understanding".